rapid7/mettle/EXTENSIONS.md

 What's a Mettle Extension?
 --------------------------

-A Mettle extension is a binary excutable, compiled for the target OS+architecture.
+A Mettle extension is a binary executable or image, compiled for the target OS+architecture.
 The Mettle `load` command (via msfconsole) will do the following:

 * download the extension across the network to the target
   * extensions built as an executable or binary image are both supported